vignedev/Rigify-To-Unity/README.md

 # RigifyToUnity
 Converts Rigify rig to Humanoid compatible

+This fork attempts to salvage already weight mapped rigs by merging vertex groups of deleted/deactivated deform bones into active ones.

 **_Installation:_**
 - Download this repo as zip archive
 - In Blender Open Edit tab -> Preferences... -> Add-ons -> Instal... -> choose the downloaded zip archive